The use of map features heavily in Chinese mythology and real historical events.

 A Song Dynasty County Map

-A collection of Beijing Museum.
+This is a collection of the Beijing Museum.

 Suzhou City Map 800 Years Ago